 Financial Aid Opportunities are available for students completing a certificate program through UAOnline.
 Please contact the Office of Scholarships and Financial Aid (OFSA) for more information.

 There are funding opportunities available through the School of Information, if completing both a Master of Arts in Library and Information Science and a certificate program.
-Please see the School of Information Financial Aid webpage for information and deadlines to apply: https://ischool.arizona.edu/graduate-student-aid.
+Please see the School of Information Graduate Funding Page for information and deadlines to apply: https://ischool.arizona.edu/graduate-funding.

 Summer Semester: March 15